renovatebot/renovate/docs/usage/configuration-options.md

 ## artifactUpdateWarningAsThread

-By default, Renovate will create a warning comment when an artifact update occurs.
+By default, Renovate will create a warning comment when an artifact update fails.
 By configuring this setting to `true`, Renovatebot will instead create a thread when an artifact update occurs.
 This requires explicit acknowlegement of the issue when your repository is configured to have all threads resolved before merging.

 ## assignAutomerge